North Branch, Queensland (Toowoomba Region): Geography

 The Condamine River forms part of the locality's south-east border with Felton South before crossing the locality towards the west where it splits into two branches (27.86556°S 151.59238°E).
 The southern branch remains known as the Condamine River and the northern branch is known as the Condamine River (north branch) and is presumably the origin of the locality name.
 The two branches rejoin on the boundary of Cecil Plains and Tipton (27.48629°S 151.22145°E) approximately 55 km to the north-west.

+The mountain Woolly Butt is in the north-east of the locality (27.7932°S 151.6516°E) rising to 498 m above sea level.

+The land use is predominantly crop growing with some grazing on native vegetation.

 History

 In 1877, 17500 acres of land was resumed from the North Branch pastoral run; it was offer for selection on 17 April 1877.